ROCm/hipCUB/README.md

 ### HIP on Windows

-Initial support for HIP on Windows has been added.
-To install, use the provided rmake.py python script:
+Initial support for HIP on Windows is available.
+You can install it using the provided `rmake.py` Python
+script:

 ```shell
 git clone https://github.com/ROCmSoftwarePlatform/hipCUB.git
 cd hipCUB